cescnghia/ADA2017/project/README.md

 Main research question :

 - Which topics are the most tweeted (retweeted) and spread the fastest in time and place?

+# Dataset:

+Given that the Twitter dataset is huge we are going to take into account only the tweets in a certain period (the year 2014).
+We are going to use topic extraction techniques to find “the hottest” subjects.
+Then we will apply exploratory data analysis to get a better and deeper understanding of the data on Twitter.

+# Opportunity for further analysis

 Additional research questions: